20centaurifux/clojure-tlv/README.md

 ## Encoding

-A package can be created with the tlv-encode function.
+A package can be created with the encode function.
 It expects a package type and a sequence.

+	(require '[clojure-tlv.core :as tlv])

-	(tlv-encode 23 "hello world")
+	(tlv/encode 23 "hello world")

 ## Decoding